MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-validate-vat-registration-number.md

 # Validate VAT Registration Numbers

 It is important that the VAT registration numbers you have for customers, vendors, and contacts are valid, if you use [!INCLUDE [prod_short](includes/prod_short.md)] in a country/region that uses VAT.
-For example, companies sometimes change their tax liability status, and in some countries tax authorities might ask you to provide reports, such as the **EC Sales List** report, that list the VAT registration numbers you use when you do business.
+For example, companies sometimes change their tax liability status, and in some countries/regions tax authorities might ask you to provide reports, such as the **EC Sales List** report, that list the VAT registration numbers you use when you do business.

 The European Commission provides the VIES VAT Number Validation service on its website, which is public and free. [!INCLUDE [prod_short](includes/prod_short.md)] can save you a step and let you use the VIES service to validate and track VAT numbers and other company information for customers, vendors, and contacts.
 The service in [!INCLUDE [prod_short](includes/prod_short.md)] is named **EU VAT Reg.
 No. Validation Service**.
 The service is available on the **Service Connections** page, and you can start using it right away.
 The service connection is free, and additional sign up is not required.